The U.S. Public Debt Valuation Puzzle

 Date Written: October 10, 2019

 The government budget constraint ties the market value of government debt to the expected present discounted value of fiscal surpluses.
-Bond investors fail to impose this no-arbitrage restriction in the U.S., resulting in a government debt valuation puzzle.
-Both cyclical and long-run dynamics of tax revenues and government spending make the surplus claim risky.
-In a realistic asset pricing model, this risk in surpluses creates a wedge of 2.5 times GDP between the value of debt and that of the surplus claim, and implies an expected return on the debt portfolio that far exceeds the observed yield on Treasuries.
+We find evidence that U.S. Treasury investors fail to impose this no-arbitrage restriction in the U.S. Both cyclical and long-run dynamics of tax revenues and government spending make the surplus claim risky.
+In a realistic asset pricing model, this risk in surpluses creates a large gap between the market value of debt and its fundamental value, the PDV of surpluses, suggesting that U.S. Treasurys may be mispriced.

 Keywords: government debt maturity, fiscal policy, term structure, interest rate risk

 Suggested Citation: Suggested Citation